 Licensed Private Investigator for the State of Iowa

 Legal Experience & Services

-Gossman Forensics has the technical background and the needed communication skills to explain the science behind what happened and the real life operational experience to explain why it happened.
-Incidents that prompt litigation do not just happen, they occur as the result of a string of decisions that can date back to the initial facility design.
+Gossman Forensics has the technical background and the needed communication skills to explain the science behind what happened and the real-life operational experience to explain why it happened.
+Incidents that prompt litigation does not just happen, they occur as the result of a string of decisions that can date back to the initial facility design.
 Incidents may occur as a result of poorly designed or executed; maintenance procedures, hiring and training practices, laboratory procedures, sales and marketing strategies, etc. all of which require operational expertise to evaluate.
 Even a badly written regulation may contribute to the eventual incident.
 Clearly, the experience and expertise of Gossman Forensics can be a valuable aid in preparing for litigation.

 Fellow of the American Institute of Chemists (FAIC)

 Member of ASTM Committees including:

 -Molecular Spectroscopy and Chromatography

 Member of the International Society of Environmental Forensics

 Associate Member of the American Bar Association (ABA) - Section of Environment, Energy, and Resources

 Member Air and Waste Management Association (AWMA)